 The polyps have a tube-shaped body and are radially symmetrical.
 Atop the body are tentacles that guide food to the central orifice for digestion.
 When alarmed, the polyps contract their tentacles inward, and some species also expel a stream of water laden with powerful toxins from their bodies as a means of defense from predators.
-For
+For example, the zoanthids from which the zoanthamines were isolated release a severe eyeirritant when disturbed.4 Zoanthids frequently contain symbiotic microalgae, which provide additional energy via photosynthesis.
+These dinoflagellate algae are thought to play an important role in the biosynthesis of some of the secondary metabolites isolated from the zoanthids.5

 Diverse natural product archetypes have been isolated from species in the order zoantharia (Figure 1.1.2).
 Zoanthamine (1) is a member of the Zoanthus alkaloids, the subject of this chapter.
-Zoanthusterone (2) is an ecdysteroid isolated from a Zoanthus $sp.^6$ Prostaglandins like PGA2 (3), isolated from Palythoa kochii, stabilize microtubules in a manner similar to paclitaxel.7 A family of more than a dozen natural products based on the zoanthoxanthin (4) skeleton has been isolated from Parazoanthus axinellae.8 A related structure, parazoanthoxanthin A, shows anticholinesterase activity.9 Perhaps the best-known isolate from these marine organisms is palytoxin (5).
-Isolated from Palythoa sp. in the Hawaiian islands, palytoxin is one of the most toxic compounds known, with an LD{50} of 15 μ g/kg in mice.10 The palytoxin structure was determined by Kishi, Uemura, and Hirata, and later synthesized by Kishi.11
+Zoanthusterone (2) is an ecdysteroid isolated from a Zoanthus $sp.^{6}$ Prostaglandins like PGA2 (3), isolated from Palythoa kochii, stabilize microtubules in a manner similar to paclitaxel.7 A family of more than a dozen natural products based on the zoanthoxanthin (4) skeleton has been isolated from Parazoanthus axinellae.8 A related structure, parazoanthoxanthin A, shows anticholinesterase activity.9 Perhaps the best-known isolate from these marine organisms is palytoxin (5).
+Isolated from Palythoa sp. in the Hawaiian islands, palytoxin is one of the most toxic compounds known, with an LD50 of 15 μg/kg in mice.10 The palytoxin structure was determined by Kishi, Uemura, and Hirata, and later synthesized by Kishi.11